57 Thich Nhat Hanh Quotes on Mindfulness (To Live a More Meaningful Life)

 Thich Nhat Hanh quotes on mindfulness are plentiful.

-He has been writing books about peace and mindfulness for decades.
-In fact, Thich has been called the, “Father of Mindfulness” for the sheer immensity of work he has done in that area.
+He wrote books about peace and mindfulness for decades.
+In fact, Thich is known as the “Father of Mindfulness” for the sheer immensity of work he did in that area.

-Thich currently is the leader of a network of over 600 monks and nuns, who in turn teach mindfulness to thousands of lay students around the world.
+Thich was the leader of a network of over 600 monks and nuns, who in turn teach mindfulness to thousands of lay students around the world.
 Spreading his words of peace, nonviolence, mindfulness, community & love around the world.

-In addition to being noted for his amazing contribution to the mindfulness movement.
-Thich has been a long term fighter for equality & nonviolence.
+In addition to being noted for his amazing contribution to the mindfulness movement, Thich was a long term fighter for equality & nonviolence.
 In fact, Martin Luther King Jr. once referred to Thich as “an apostle of peace and nonviolence”.

 Thich was born to humble beginnings in central Vietnam in 1926.
 He began his training as a Buddhist at only 16 years old.
 In the 1960s he began to gain notice for his teachings on engaged Buddhism.
 (Also known as Humanistic Buddhism).
 His idea was that, Buddhists needed to be more than just contemplative.
 They needed to share and promote their wisdom to the world, trying to make changes for the better.

 Throughout his life.
-Thich has been a teacher.
-He has constantly engaged himself in the peace movement around the world.
-Once being nominated for a Nobel peace prize by none other than Dr. Martin Luther King.
+Thich was a teacher.
+He constantly engaged himself in the peace movement around the world, once being nominated for a Nobel peace prize by none other than Dr. Martin Luther King.

-He has run the West’s largest and most active Buddhist monastery, Plum Village.
-Where thousands of people come to learn, “practices such as walking meditation, sitting meditation, eating meditation, total relaxation, working meditation and stopping, smiling, and breathing mindfully. “
+He ran the West’s largest and most active Buddhist monastery, Plum Village, where thousands of people come to learn “practices such as walking meditation, sitting meditation, eating meditation, total relaxation, working meditation and stopping, smiling, and breathing mindfully.”

-He has founded the “Wake Up” movement.
-Which helps young people to receive training on the art of mindfulness and meditation.
+He founded the “Wake Up” movement that helps young people to receive training on the art of mindfulness and meditation.

-Then of course, there are dozens of books he has written on mindfulness, meditation, peace and more.
-Thich has been an active writer for many years and his books (and the ideas held into them) may be the crowning jewel of a life spent in service to making the world a better place.
+Then, of course, there are dozens of books he wrote on mindfulness, meditation, peace and more.
+Thich was an active writer for many years and his books (and the ideas held into them) may be the crowning jewel of a life spent in service to making the world a better place.

 But enough about the great man.
 Let's get to the goodies.
 Some great Thich Nhat Hanh quotes, starting below.